Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 High blood pressure:

 It's important to know your blood pressure numbers.
-A blood pressure reading is given as 2 numbers, such as 120/70.
+A blood pressure reading is given as two numbers, such as 120/70.
 The top number is the pressure of blood against the artery walls during a heartbeat.
-That's calledsystolic.
+That's called systolic.
 The bottom number is the pressure of blood against artery walls between heartbeats.
 That's called diastolic.

 Blood pressure may be:

 For most people with high blood pressure, keeping readings under 130/80 mmHg may help prevent health problems.
-Talk with your healthcare provider.
+Talk with your doctor.
 Find out what your blood pressure goals should be.
 Tell them what concerns you have about your readings.

-If your blood pressure is high, work with your healthcare provider to lower it.
+If your blood pressure is high, work with your doctor to lower it.
 Lifestyle changes and possibly medicines may help.

 Below are changes you can make to help lower your blood pressure: